-^{1.} Kermode, Frank.
+1. Kermode, Frank.
 The Genesis of Secrecy: On the Interpretation of Narrative, Cambridge, Mass.: Harvard University Press, 1979.

-An example of a critical research project is found in Edward Said's Culture and Imperialism.
+Imperialism.
 In Said's reading of the novel Heart of Darkness, by Joseph Conrad, he sees Conrad as criticizing imperialism, but failing to call for its end.
 Said writes: